-3. Have any significant new laws which materially impact real estate investors and lenders come into force since December 2021 or are there any major anticipated new laws which are expected to materially impact them in the near future?
+3. Have any significant new laws which materially impact real estate investors and lenders come into force since December 2022 or are there any major anticipated new laws which are expected to materially impact them in the near future?

+In October 2022, the Luxembourg government issued bill n°8082 with the aim to reform the property tax system and to address the housing shortage.
+In particular, the bill puts forward a revaluation of all land through the introduction of a regime ensuring that the valuation is fair, equitable, objective and transparent.

-A property tax reform (bill n°8082) has been announced recently in order to update the current system which has been in place for a considerable amount of time.
-As further described in question 17 below, this reform may indeed have a great impact on real estate investors' tax costs upon its enforcement.
+As further described in question 17 below, this reform

+may indeed have a great impact on real estate investors' tax costs upon its enforcement.